Learn to make your own DIY string art with this tutorial. All you’ll need is an outline of whatever you want in nails, then wrap the string!

-Size of the wood really depends on preference, but I suggest printing out your desired size of design before going to the wood shop to pick, so you can already visualize the negative space around the string art.
+The size of the wood really depends on preference, but I suggest printing out your desired size of the design before going to the woodshop to pick, so you can already visualize the negative space around the string art.
 Masking tape, I recommend asking which brand doesn’t leave adhesive on the board, because this leaves ugly marks, and gathers dust.

 Some DIY tutorials say you can hammer directly on the design without cutting, but I do not recommend doing this.
 Despite being able to tear the paper out, there will be bits and pieces of paper stuck on the nails which will consume more time picking it out than just cutting out the outline.

 Step 3.
-Stick the map on with masking tape.
+Stick the Map on with Masking Tape

 Using masking tape will help keep the map in place but diminish the chances of pulling up stain or paint from the wood.